rnbguy/oopsla21artifact/microbenchmarks/README.md

 - get(_key_: x, _session-id_)
 - put(_key_: x, _value_: y, _session-id_)

-_Session-id_ is an optional parameter which can be used to uniquely identify different clients interacting with the store.
+_Session-id_ is an optional parameter that can be used to uniquely identify different clients interacting with the store.
 We internally use a consistency checker to return a randomly chosen value which is consistent with the specified isolation level.
 MonkeyDB KV-interface currently supports causal and serializability.

-The kv-interface is defined in kv_store/include/kv_store.h and the HTTP interface is defined in kv_store/include/http_server.h.

-The history of all the operations is stored within the kv-store, which is used by the consistency-checker (defined in kv_store/include/consistency_checker.h) to choose a response for read operation.
+The kv-interface is defined in `kv_store/include/kv_store.h` and the HTTP interface is defined in `kv_store/include/http_server.h`.
+The history of all the operations is stored within the kv-store, which is used by the consistency-checker (defined in `kv_store/include/consistency_checker.h`) to choose a response for read operation.
 The writes do not exhibit any randomness and are simply added to the history, creating a new version of the key.

-We have made the library extensible as more isolation levels can be easily added by extending the consistency_checker interface.
+We have made the library extensible as more isolation levels can be easily added by extending the `consistency_checker` interface.

 #### Applications
 For each application, the source code contains: